The Levy of Count Montjoy Froberg

 The mutiny came to a dramatic end on the night of 12 April when those barricaded in the magazine blew themselves up, causing a considerable breach in the curtain towards the sea.
 After a very short trial, twenty four of the most conspicuous and notorious leaders were executed in the presence of the regiment.

 Froberg Levy was disbanded in May 1807.
-Those who were improperly enlisted and who had no wish to serve in the British Army were returned to Corfu.
+Those who were improperly enlisted and who had no wish to serve in the British Army were returned to Corfu for onward passage home.
 The Germans, Poles, and Russian recruits not implicated in the mutiny were drafted into the Regiments of De Roll, Chasseurs Britanniques, and De Watteville.

 - TNA:CO 158/15, War and Colonial Department and Colonial Office Malta, Secretary of State Despatches Military 1803–08.